Ibrahim Ali Khan

 He ascended the throne of Tonk following the deposition of his father by the British, who was charged guilty of mass murder.
-He attended all the three Delhi Durbars.
+He attended all three Delhi Durbars.
 In 1901, he passed a law for the conservation of wildlife and the environment in his state.
 This was also the first law enacted in present day Rajasthan for such a purpose.

 Early life

 Ibrahim Ali Khan was born on 8 November 1849 at Tonk State, British India.
 His father Muhammad Ali Khan was the third Nawab of Tonk.
 His mother was a daughter of Ahmad Ali Khan.

 In 1864, Ibrahim Ali Khan started a practise of sacrificing camels on Eid al-Adha.
 The family discontinued the practise in 2014, after Rajasthan declared the camel as a state animal.